Configuring Spam Assassin in Plesk 10.4

 Was this answer helpful?

-Login to Plesk Click "Websites & Domains" Click "Databases" Click "Add New Database"...
+Login to Plesk Click "Websites & Domains" Click "FTP Access" Click the account you want...

 To find your Plesk Admin password for your dedicated server you will need to: ssh into your...